athrunsun/boilerplates/vue-webpack-ts/README.md

 yarn run start
 ```

 This will build all the source files, watch for changes, and serve them from [`http://localhost:3000`](http://localhost:3000) by default.
-All api calls are proxied to address configured by `REACT_APP_API_TARGET` in dotenv files.
+All api calls are proxied to address configured by `VUE_APP_API_TARGET` in dotenv files.

 To start the app with API mock enabled,